MaximusTitan/aifilmstudio/README.md

-AI Film Studio - Generate Images and Videos with AI in seconds.
+iGen Studio - Generate Images and Videos with AI in seconds.